Different Causes of Seam Puckering

 5. Fabric construction:

-- It is really hard to remove his form densely woven fabrics.
-The following are the actions take place to reduce the puckering:
+- It is really hard to remove his from densely woven fabrics.
+The following are the actions that take place to reduce the puckering:

 - By using finer thread and needle.

 - By minimizing stitch density.

 - By cutting and sewing fabric on bias angle (15-20 to warp and weft thread).